FoxDeFacto/BakalarkaV2/README.md

-# ProjectHub - Student Project Management Portal
+# Student Project Management Portal

 A web portal for managing student research projects and seminar papers.